sunpy/sunpy.org/project/roadmap.rst

 SunPy Project Roadmap
 =====================

-This section describes the roadmap for the SunPy project which includes the sunpy package.
+This section describes the roadmap for the SunPy project which includes the **sunpy** core library.
 This roadmap is discussed and reviewed at the yearly SunPy coordination meetings.
 It provides a broad outline of what areas we will be investing our time and energy in.